 Glass bathroom basins come in different sizes, shapes and finishes, including clear or frosted, white, black and all the other colours you desire.

-Glass sinks should be made from safety glass which is resistant to small accident breakage.
+Glass sinks should be made from safety glass, which is resistant to small accident breakage.
 Dropping a brush or plastic bottle into the basin shouldn’t cause an issue.
 However, a heavy object can shatter a glass sink, just as it would a porcelain sink.

 So, what more do you need to know while reading the glass bathroom basin buying guide?
 Let’s find out!